 A great way to stay organized, Google Calendar has many useful features and ties into your Gmail account.
 For example, if someone invites you to an event by email, Google will ask you if you want to add it to your calendar automatically.
 You can set reminders, organize things by color, remind yourself of birthdays, add major holidays and use a host of other features.
 You can also just keep it clean and simple.

 What was the most notable improvement to email in the last decade?
 Web-based email.
 Gmail is one of the best.
 We’ve come to love this email app here at the office.
-Gmail has all the features we could possible want.
+Gmail has all the features we could possibly want.
 It saves our work automatically, which means no more losing work halfway through.
 SPAM is a thing of the past.
 It’s easy to organize emails.
 The search feature is exceptional and lightning fast.

 Much like Microsoft Office, Google Drive offers a host of office applications.
 These are fantastic and free.
 Unlike MS Office, these apps are browser based.
 The apps and your files reside in “The Cloud.”
 This means you don’t have to install them.
 Google Drive includes Document, Spreadsheet, Presentation, Form, and Drawing.
 There are also many other apps available in the marketplace, many of which are also free.
 The files you create are associated with your Google account (which is also free) and are stored in the cloud, freely accessible from any of your computers, tablet or even your smartphone!